 Seat belts are life saving equipment.
-In a collision, occupants not wearing a seat belt can be thrown around inside, or possibly thrown out of the vehicle.
+In a collision, occupants not wearing a seat helt can be thrown around inside, or possibly thrown out of the vehicle.
 This is likely to result in more serious injuries than would have been the case had a seat belt been properly worn.
-It may even result in loss of life.
+It may even result in loss of life important that all infants and children under 12 years of age are restrained in a suitable child safety seat appropriate to their age and size.
+See CHILD SEATS (page 52).

 The seat belts fitted to your vehicle are designed for adults and larger children.
-For their safety, it is very children.
-For their safety, it is very important that all infants and children under 12 years of age are restrained in a suitable child safety seat appropriate to their age and size.
-See CHILD SEATS (page 47).
+For their safety, it is very